suxuekun/dashboard-demo/README.md

 chick the widgets names to toggle on off on the dashboard

-drag widgets to replace it
+drag widgets to arrange it's position

+no backend , so you can do your own backend to save the location of the user widgets